stonkol/stonkol/README.md

 </br>
 </br>

-I'm Héctor, from _the other side_ of your line.
+I'm Héctor, from _the other side_ of your screen.
-Curious of many things from _the other side_.
+Curious about many things from _the other side_.

 `const aloha = ["hello", "love", "goodbye"];`